Linsanity81/Linsanity81.github.io/_pages/about.md

 <br>

 I am currently an Assistant Professor at the School of Culture and Creativity, BNBU.
-Previously, I was a postdoctoral researcher at the [Computer Graphics Laboratory](https://sutd-cgl.github.io/), Singapore University of Technology and Design, under the supervision of [Prof. Peng Song](https://songpenghit.github.io/), where I received my doctoral degree in June 2024.
-Prior to that, I earned my bachelor’s degree from Shantou University, supervised by [Prof. Chuliang Wei](https://eng.stu.edu.cn/info/1084/1866.htm).
-During 2019 to 2020, I was a research intern at CUHKSZ under the supervision of [Prof. Zhenglong Sun](https://sites.google.com/site/sunkurt/home).
+Previously, I was a postdoctoral researcher at the [Computer Graphics Laboratory](https://sutd-cgl.github.io/), Singapore University of Technology and Design, under the supervision of [Prof. Peng Song 宋鹏](https://songpenghit.github.io/), where I received my doctoral degree in June 2024.
+Prior to that, I earned my bachelor’s degree from Shantou University, supervised by [Prof. Chuliang Wei 魏楚亮](https://eng.stu.edu.cn/info/1084/1866.htm).
+During 2019 to 2020, I was a research intern at CUHKSZ under the supervision of [Prof. Zhenglong Sun 孙正隆](https://sites.google.com/site/sunkurt/home).

 Research Areas: **Computer Graphics**, **Computational Design**, **VR/AR/MR**

 <br>
 <br>

-#### News
+#### **News**

 |-------------|--------------------------------------|
 | 2025.8　　　   | I will be joining BNBU this September as an Assistant Professor! |